IlyaPavlovskii/Android-Environments/README.md

 }
 ```

-Then locate all your configuration files by build types and
+Then you'll be able to locate all of your configuration files by build types and
 product flavors folders.

 ![Configuration directory!](img/config.png "Configuration directory")

-Plugin supports only `.properties` extension of file.
+Plugin supports `.properties` file extension only.
 ```properties
 key.build.type.value="debug value"
 key-int=123